Skip to main content

 This gives the tenant some information, but in certain cases this is not sufficient and the actual constraint source must be found.
 In order to do this the application owner must communicate with its parent tenant, the site provider provider and ask them to run the same action.

-supctl do -s my-site tenants acme applications my-application service-instances \
+supctl do --site my-site tenants acme applications my-application service-instances \

 my-srv-1 containers my-container inspect-allocated-resources